 How do I apply for the DCVRAP?

-To apply for assistance submit a completed DCVRAP Application to the Davis County Environmental Health Services Division.
+To apply for assistance submit a completed DCVRAP Brochure to the Davis County Environmental Health Services Division.

 How much assistance do I quality for?